Designing, managing, analysing, and interpreting data in health research studies

 Sameen Fatima Ansari

-Sameen holds a Doctor of Pharmacy degree and an MPhil in Pharmacology.
-Her professional journey includes working as a Research Associate on an HEC NRPU project, as well as gaining valuable experience in the pharmaceutical industry.
-She has also worked as a short-term lecturer at a Pharmacy college.
-Currently, she is pursuing a PhD in the Biostatistics Unit, focusing on the Epidemiology of Respiratory Syncytial Virus in Queensland infants.
+Sameen Ansari has a Doctor of Pharmacy degree and an MPhil in Pharmacology.
+Her professional journey includes working as a Research Associate on an HEC NRPU project, gaining valuable experience in the pharmaceutical industry, and a short-term lectureship in Pharmacy College.
+Currently, Sameen is pursuing a PhD in the Biostatistics unit, where her field of interest is the epidemiology of Respiratory Syncytial Virus in Queensland infants.

 Nicolas Smoll is a Public Health Physician at Sunshine Coast Hospital and Health Service.
 He holds a PhD in epidemiology, biostatistics, and machine learning from the University of Melbourne.
 As a Moderna Global Research fellow, his expertise spans COVID-19, RSV, Influenza and other infectious diseases.
 He transforms public health units into academic centres, bridging raw data and policy decisions.
 Currently, he's developing a real-time vaccine epidemiology surveillance system in collaboration with Industry and Queensland Health partners.